octobercms/docs/3.x/extend/forms/form-controller.md

 ### Overriding Controller Action

-You can use your own logic for the `create`, `update` or `preview` action method in the controller, then optionally call the Form behavior parent method.
+You may use your own logic for the `create`, `update` or `preview` action method in the controller, then optionally call the Form behavior parent method.

 ```php
 public function update($recordId, $context = null)